craigrusso/CR2-Project-Creator/README.md

 # Project Creator Tool

-A tool for creating project structures from templates.
-Available in both Tkinter and PyQt versions.
+A modern project creation tool built with PyQt5 for creating project structures from templates.

 ## Features